odlavin/docs-product/src/develop/troubleshoot/log-information-in-action-flows.md

 ## How to Log Information in your Action Flow

+1. Add the LogMessage System Action in the Manage Dependencies window.

-1. Open your action flow.
+2. Open your action flow.

-2. Drag the  LogMessage action from the System Objects tree to the exact place of the action flow that you want to audit.
-You might need to add the LogMessage System Action in the Manage Dependencies window, if it hasn’t been added before.
+3. Drag the  LogMessage action from the System Objects tree to the exact place of the action flow that you want to audit.

-3. Fill-in the Message and ModuleName properties with the information you want to log.
+4. Fill-in the Message and ModuleName properties with the information you want to log.

 If you are developing a Reactive Web or a Mobile app, you have a LogMessage Client Action to use in your client side action flows, and a LogMessage Server Action to use in your server side action flows.